-With skier visits hoped to continue increasing at around 3 or 4% per year into the foreseeable future, a $30 million investment plan that ties in with the overall Sun Peaks Master Development Plan was announced.
+With skier visits hoped to continue increasing at around 3 or 4% per year into the foreseeable future, a $30 million investment plan that ties in with the overall and the updated 2013 Sun Peaks Master Development Plan was announced.

 Following the $3 million spent in 2017 with the upgrade of the former Bentos Day Lodge and the Sunburst Lodge, the Sun Peaks Expansion 2018 + plan will include the following items, with the order/timing of each project still to be determined:

 · A new Sun Peaks chairlift!
 In fact, 3 new chairlifts are part of the 5 year expansion plan, however the timing and order of each lift is still unknown except for the announcement of the first chairlift expansion released on March 28th (see below).

 A new chairlift called the Orient Express which

 will provide access from the Morrisey base near the

 Umbrella Café, passing between Trapper’s Landing and Stone’s Throw, and getting skiers to a great access

 point on Sundance Mountain, will start being built asap in the spring with an estimated completion date of

 December, 2018.
 Estimated cost - $4 million.
 The remaining lift announcements include:

 o A new Crystal chairlift starting up near Cruiser and taking skiers up to the Top of the World, or